russhustle/leetpattern/docs/md/2185_counting_words_with_a_given_prefix.md

 ## 2185.
-Counting Words With A Given Prefix
+Counting Words With a Given Prefix